Code-Institute-Submissions/MS3_GoBooks/README.md

 ![Library](documents/images/library.png)

 Here users can view the entire contents of the library, or narrow down their search using the search bar above.
 Books are split into cards, with a truncated version of the book description visible when the card is expanded.
 Users can click through to read more about their book of choice, or can add a book via the link at the bottom of the page.
+A future feature will allow the user to further define the library results by sorting it by book name, author name, or genre.

 ### Book page